liveaverage/packer-ocp4-vsphere-upi/README.md

 # Overview

-Sample Packer initialization of vSphere UPI for OCP 4
+Sample Packer initialization of vSphere UPI for OCP 4.
+The `rhcos.json` file includes the bootstrap and *schedulable* control plane nodes, but no workers.
+You will be required to shutdown the nodes once `openshift-install` is complete so the packer build exits gracefully.
+This is has been tested with **OpenShift 4.6.9** using the new(ish) live ISO and **vCenter 6.5** + **vCenter 7.0**

 # Usage